-Although commonly referred to as crown vetch weed, an invasive plant, crown vetch will not spread more than twenty feet on its own.
-Crown vetch fixes nitrogen in the soil and is commonly used to restore strip-mined soil.
+Although commonly planted as an ornamental, it is important that homeowners be aware this plant can become invasive in many areas, lending to its reference as crown vetch weed.
+That said, crown vetch fixes nitrogen in the soil and is commonly used to restore strip-mined soil.
 Use crown vetch for a natural backyard or to cover slopes or rocky areas in your landscape.
-Attractive pinkish-rose flowers appear in May through August sitting atop short fern-like leaflets.
+Attractive pinkish rose flowers appear in May through August sitting atop short fern-like leaflets.
 Flowers produce long and slender pods with seeds that are reported to be toxic.

 How Do You Grow Crown Vetch?

 Planting crown vetch can be done by seed or potted plants.
 If you have a large area to cover, it is best to use seed.

 Crown vetch is not particular about soil type and will tolerate low pH and low fertility.
 However, you can prepare the soil by adding lime and organic compost.
 Leave rocks and hunks of dirt for a somewhat uneven planting bed.

 While it prefers full sun, it will tolerate some spotty shade.
 Young plants also do best when covered with a shallow layer of mulch.